marta-rakowska/qa_manual_challenge/README.md

    <img width="260" alt="image" src="https://github.com/marta-rakowska/qa_manual_testing_challenge/assets/113170762/65ae6428-88db-4f02-bb2d-1b783b4b0ed6">

-11. Display all films which price is above 9$ and their movie_id is between 2 and 8.
+11. Display all movies which price is above 9$ and their movie_id is between 2 and 8.

    SELECT *
    FROM movies